plotly/plotly.github.io/_posts/basic/2016-06-30-how-to-make-a-line-graph.md

     - copy: "The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
 To see more options about styling the chart visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
     - copy: "To change the properties of the line trace, go to the 'Traces' section under the 'Style' menu."
       img: "![Colour main](../static/images/line-graph-and-scatter-plot-with-excel/line-colour-panel.gif)"
-    - copy: "To add markers that represents data points of the line trace, click the checkbox corresponding to 'Points' under 'Display' option."
+    - copy: "To add markers that represents data points of the line trace, click the checkbox corresponding to 'Points' under the 'Display' option."
       img: "![Markers in Line](../static/images/line-graph-and-scatter-plot-with-excel/points-line.gif)"
     - copy: "To set the plot title, go to the 'General' section under the 'Style' menu and type in the plot title within the textbox provided under 'Title'."
       img: "![Plot Title](../static/images/line-graph-and-scatter-plot-with-excel/line-title.png)"